 My personal favorite area was the wave pool, but the kids loved making runs down each of the slides and getting dumped on by the giant water bucket above one of the kids areas.
 There are also several child-sized slides in both of the kids areas, and of course we spent the better part of an hour going down them over and over again.

-MagiQuest was by far the favorite of our trip, and if you don’t purchase one of the activity passes, this would be the #1 activity I would recommend buying.
+MagiQuest was by far the coolest adventure of our trip, and if you don’t purchase one of the activity passes, this would be the #1 activity I would recommend buying.
 The gist of it is that you choose any number of pre-made quests or adventures, and through each of them follow a “magical” scavenger hunt all around the resort by activating different magical items with your wand.

 The great thing about MagiQuest is that it is a huge game, so you can literally play it for hours and still not be finished.
 And seriously, the joy and wonder that the kids have each time they find a new clue or activate a magical object is priceless.
 This is when Kaia finished her first quest, and homegirl is absolutely ecstatic about it.
 Yes, it’s a blurry photos, but in this case I don’t even care.